AlessandroRossi87/project-4-blog/README.md

 ![Authenticated Navbar](https://github.com/AlessandroRossi87/project-4-blog/blob/main/docs/images/authnav.png)

+The navbar menu transforms into an hambuger menu in narrow screens.

 ### Footer

 The footer is fully responsive and same as the navbar for unauthenticated users it liks to: